-Nearly 2 million Muslims pilgrimage in Mecca starts for hajj
+Nearly 2 million Muslims pilgrimage in Mecca start for hajj

 New Delhi, Aug 09: More than two million pilgrims have gathered in the holy city of Mecca in Saudi Arabia to perform initial rites of the hajj, an Islamic pilgrimage that takes the faithful along a path traversed by the Prophet Muhammad some 1,400 years ago.